Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 5. Surface Plane:

 The surface plane is a visual language that provides information and context.
-It provides colour, layout, fonts, images, order, sequence and the site's identity
+It provides colour, layout, fonts, images, order, sequence and the site's identity.

 Provides economy- important elements easily recognised. i dneoted this with italics and boldings as well as heading size and the structure of the secitons

-I considered progressive disclosure, and as the user moves through navigational elements, the welcome page leads to far more information on the 'Our Mission' page and then interaction is expected on the Sign-Up page
+I considered progressive disclosure, and as the user moves through navigational elements, the welcome page leads to far more information on the 'Our Mission' page and finally interaction is expected on the Sign-Up page.

-Visual language-readability, legible, font contrast, consistent patterns

 Color contrast between foreground and background.
-I used the colour combination of purple on white throughout as it was simple but stark and offered adequate contrast so as to ensure that all of the text was legible still.
+I used the colour combination of purple on white throughout as it was simple but stark and offered adequate contrast so as to ensure that all of the text was legible  and consistent.

+I used the font of Verdana as I researched fond online and it was recommended as highly legible no matter what font size.

 </p>